downtownadambrown/kinectic/README.md

 - I would like to thank you [Stuart Crang](https://www.linkedin.com/in/stuart-crang-50401897/) again for helping me getting enrolled in this course which took ages and the support.
-Also, for the long conversations and patience that he had with me through this time.
+Also, for the long conversations and patience that you had with me through this time.

 - Also, I would like to mention my mentor here.
-Thank you [Dick Vlaanderen](https://www.linkedin.com/in/dick-vlaanderen/) for the support and guidance especially when my plan was bigger than was needed so he told me to calm down.
+Thank you [Dick Vlaanderen](https://www.linkedin.com/in/dick-vlaanderen/) for the support and guidance especially when my plan was bigger than was needed so you told me to calm down.
 Also, for giving me your opinion throughout our meetings.

 - Last but not least, I would like to thank the [Code Institute](https://codeinstitute.net/) for the course content and amazing support they have always provided me!